mikecolbert/aws_private-subnet/README.md

 * D. If the server updated, you have Internet connectivity outbound and your private route table and NAT gateway are working correctly.

+***

+### Delete and Cleanup
+* A. Terminate your EC2 instances
+* B. Delete your NAT gateway
+* C. Delete your subnets
+* D. Delete your VPC - also deletes your route tables and Internet gateway
+* E. Release your Elastic IP